By The Rev. Brian Kaylor

 In many church hymnals, you’ll find patriotic songs like “America the Beautiful,” “My Country ‘Tis of Thee” and even “The Star-Spangled Banner.”
 Much like special sections for Christmas and Easter, there’s a whole nationalism section for singing on this patriotic Sunday.
 In churches across the country, the American flag stands on the chancel (a modern tradition in the U.S. that started to promote the world wars), but it receives special notice during this service.
 Worship on this Sunday looks different; it is fair to question who and what is actually being praised.

-At their worst, the services around Fourth of July mix in partisan politics.
+At its worst, the services around Fourth of July mix in partisan politics.
 For example, last year at First Baptist Church in Dallas, the “sermon” delivered by Mike Pence included more references to Donald Trump than Jesus, with flags in the sanctuary appearing to outnumber the Bibles.
 Such an extreme case at a megachurch (or “magachurch”) illuminates the problems with the creeping conflation of God and country prevalent to a lesser degree in many congregations.

 Patriotic songs sometimes ring out in churches on other Sundays, like Memorial Day weekend, and churches might add the Pledge of Allegiance to worship when a local Boy Scout troop is present or during Vacation Bible School.
 But none of those moments compare to the quantity and rhetorical intensity of the Christian Nationalism we find around July 4 – even in many moderate or progressive churches (with notable exceptions, like the historic peace churches that include the Mennonite congregation I attended when living in Virginia).